Pulling back information geometry: The geometry of generative models

+\begin{definition} A Riemannian manifold is a smooth manifold $\M$ together with a Riemannian metric $\b{M}({\z})$, which is a positive definite matrix that changes smoothly throughout space and defines an inner product on the tangent space $\mathcal{T}_{\z}\M$. \end{definition}

 We see that the decoder naturally spans a Riemannian manifold and the latent space $\Z$ can be considered as the \emph{intrinsic coordinates}.
 Technically, we can consider any Euclidean space as the intrinsic coordinates of an abstract $\M$ using a suitable metric $\b{M}(\z)$, which is implicitly induced by an abstract $f$.
 Since the Riemannian length of a latent curve \eqref{eq:curve_length}, by construction, is invariant to reparametrizations, it is natural to extend this view with a notion of \emph{distance}.
-We say that the distance between two points $\z_0, \z_1 \in \Z$ is simply the length of the shortest connecting path, $\mathrm{dist}(\z_0, \z_1) = \min_{\gamma} \mathrm{Length}(\gamma)$.
+We say that the distance between two points $\z_0, \z_1 \in \Z$ is simply the length of the shortest connecting path, $\mathrm{dist}(\z_0, \z_1) = \min_{\gamma} \mathrm{L}(\gamma)$.
 Calculating distances implies finding the shortest path.
 One can show \citep{gallot:2004} that length minimizing curves also have minimal \emph{energy}:

 which is a locally convex functional.
-Shortest paths can then be found by direct energy minimization \citep{yang:arxiv:2018} or by solving the associated system of ordinary differential equations (ODEs) \citep{hennig:aistats:2014, arvanitidis:aistats:2019} (see supplementary materials).
+Shortest paths can then be found by direct energy minimization \citep{yang:arxiv:2018} or by solving the associated system of ordinary differential equations (ODEs) \citep{hennig:aistats:2014, arvanitidis:aistats:2019} (see supplementary materials for additional details).